kwbonds/TwitterSentimentAnalysis/README.md

                        remove_symbols = TRUE, remove_hyphens = TRUE)
 ```

-Let's look at one to illustrate what we did.
+Let's look at a few to illustrate what we did.

 ``` r
 train_tokens[[29]]